dustinpfister/videoground-beta-world/videos/audio-generator-waveform/README.md

 ### video01-03-array-sin

 This is a video in which I am trying to work out a new kind of waveform that is not just one but several sin waves but with amplitudes and offsets that change over time.

+### video01-04-array-trishift

+Idea for a wave where I have a trianglewave and I adjust from there